 "Stiles."
 He answered quietly, hoping the King wouldn't hear.

-"Do you know my name, Stiles?"
+"Do you know who I am, Stiles?"

 "It would be disrespectful to address you otherwise."